 We are convinced that these measures will take us further.
 To date, we have already noticed the following effects:

-- We make fewer mistakes, and continuously provide a higher quality.
+- We make fewer mistakes and continuously provide higher quality.
 In any case, we strive for higher quality standards.
-This has the additional advantage that we never have urgent bugs that force us to immediately make a person available to solve the bug.
+This has the advantage that we never have urgent bugs that force us to make a person available to solve the bug immediately.